Symphytum: Phytochemistry, folk medicine, and toxicity

-Folk medicine names for comfrey include knitbone, boneset, and the derivation of its Latin name Symphytum (from the Greek symphytis, meaning growing together of bones, and phyton, a plant, referring to its ancient uses.
+Folk medicine names for comfrey include knitbone, boneset, and the derivation of its Latin name Symphytum (from the Greek symphytis, meaning growing together of bones, and phyton, a plant), referring to its ancient uses.
 Similarly, the common French name is consoude, meaning to weld together.
-The tradition in different cultures and languages suggest a common belief in its usefulness for mending bones.
+The tradition in different cultures and languages suggests a common belief in its usefulness for mending bones.

 Comfrey contains mixed phytochemicals in varying amounts, including allantoin, mucilage, saponins, tannins, pyrrolizidine alkaloids, and inulin, among others.
 Pyrrolizidine alkaloids are responsible for comfrey's liver toxicity, which is associated with consuming this plant or its extracts.
 In modern herbalism, comfrey is most commonly used topically.

 In 2001, the United States Food and Drug Administration issued a ban of comfrey products marketed for internal use, and a warning label for those intended for external use.
 Use of comfrey is particularly discouraged during pregnancy and lactation, in infants, and in people with liver, kidney, or vascular diseases.